Water sports, snow sports, hiking, and biking, learn why Americans should protect themselves with travel insurance for New Zealand.

 If your treating physician (and the 24/7 emergency assistance team) recommends that you return home because of your medical condition, World Nomads travel insurance for New Zealand includes coverage for emergency evacuation and repatriation.

-To streamline your experience seeking medical care in New Zealand, sign up for FootprintID before your trip.
-This non-insurance service is included in all plans and is a portable personal health record where your documents, prescriptions, test results, and emergency contacts are accessible in one place anywhere in the world.
-Whether you need to refill a prescription or deal with a more serious injury, FootprintID expedites the process.
+To streamline your experience seeking medical care in New Zealand, sign up for our Portable Health Records service before your trip.
+This non-insurance service is included in all plans and allows documents, prescriptions, test results, and emergency contacts to be accessible in one place, anywhere in the world.
+Whether you need to refill a prescription or deal with a more serious injury, this service can expedite the process.

 You may have packed your new snorkel and mask in your checked bag if you plan to visit Goat Island Marine Reserve.
 If you get to Auckland and your bag doesn’t, your travel insurance for New Zealand may reimburse you for the cost to replace your snorkel, mask, and other baggage.